Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Related Work and Technical Background

-Information theory formalizes the amount of information that a variable ($X_1$) provides about another ($X_2$), and is quantified by Shannon's mutual information (MI) and conditional MI~\cite{shannon1948mathematical}: {
+To fill the gap in data quantification, \textbf{information theory} has emerged as a theoretical foundation since it naturally formalizes information and its sharing as statistical properties of data distributions.
+Information theory studies the information that one random variable ($X_1$) provides about another ($X_2$), as quantified by Shannon's mutual information (MI) and conditional MI: {

-}The MI of two random variables $X_1$ and $X_2$ measures the amount of information (in bits) obtained about $X_1$ by observing $X_2$, and by extension, conditional MI is the expected value of MI given the value of a third (e.g., $Y$).
-However, the extension of information theory to three or more variables to describe the synergy between two modalities for a task remains an open challenge.
-Among many proposed frameworks, Partial information decomposition (PID)~\cite{williams2010nonnegative} posits a decomposition of the total information $2$ variables $X_1,X_2$ provide about a task $Y$ into 4 quantities: $I_p(\{X_1,X_2\}; Y) = R + U_1 + U_2 + S$ where $I_p(\{X_1,X_2\}; Y)$ is the MI between the joint random variable $(X_1,X_2)$ and $Y$, redundancy $R$ describes task-relevant information shared between $X_1$ and $X_2$, uniqueness $U_1$ and $U_2$ studies the task-relevant information present in only $X_1$ or $X_2$ respectively, and synergy $S$ investigates the emergence of new information only when both $X_1$ and $X_2$ are present~\cite{bertschinger2014quantifying,griffith2014quantifying}: \begin{definition} (Multimodal interactions) Given $X_1$, $X_2$, and a target $Y$, we define their redundant ($R$), unique ($U_1$ and $U_2$), and synergistic ($S$) interactions as:
+}$I(X_1; X_2)$ measures the amount of information (in bits) obtained about $X_1$ by observing $X_2$, and by extension, $I(X_1;X_2|Y)$ is the expected value of MI given the value of a third (e.g., task $Y$).

+To generalize information theory for multimodal interactions, Partial information decomposition (PID)~\citep{williams2010nonnegative} decomposes the total information that two modalities $X_1,X_2$ provide about a task $Y$ into 4 quantities: $I_p(\{X_1,X_2\}; Y) = R + U_1 + U_2 + S$, where $I_p(\{X_1,X_2\}; Y)$ is the MI between the joint random variable $(X_1,X_2)$ and $Y$.
+These 4 quantities are: redundancy $R$ for the task-relevant information shared between $X_1$ and $X_2$, uniqueness $U_1$ and $U_2$ for the information present in only $X_1$ or $X_2$ respectively, and synergy $S$ for the emergence of new information only when both $X_1$ and $X_2$ are present~\citep{bertschinger2014quantifying,griffith2014quantifying}: \begin{definition} (Multimodal interactions) Given $X_1$, $X_2$, and a target $Y$, we define their redundant ($R$), unique ($U_1$ and $U_2$), and synergistic ($S$) interactions as: